 A Hawaiian dinner is offered along with one complementary drink.
 As you enjoy dinner and the sunset there is a traditional Hawaiian music and if you are lucky enough to be able to do a Friday cruise there is a fireworks display after sunset.

-For about the same price as most other helicopter tours, here you get what is essentially a free tour in a submarine or a sunset sail.
+For about the same price as most other helicopter tours, you get what is essentially a free tour in a submarine or a sunset sail.
+This is my top pick for the best helicopter tour in Oahu.

 Bringing your camera will not be optional with this unforgettable 45 minute helicopter tour.
 After a brief introduction and safety briefing you will take off from the helipad just outside of Waikiki.